To make sure that you are prepared for the start of the semester, we have gathered some important next steps and resources.

 The University offers a series of payment plans.

-In August, you will receive an email from the University of Hartford to start your required Healthy Hawks online training.
+You will receive an email from the University of Hartford to start your required Healthy Hawks online training.
 Trainings will be assigned about every other week through the beginning of the fall semester and include important topics such as alcohol use, sexual assault prevention, drug/marijuana use, and diversity, equity, and inclusion.

 A Network of Support